 HIRE A PLANNER

 Planning a wedding isn’t all fun and games for everyone, there is a lot to do to prepare for your big day!
+With a ton of online resources, like this one from WeddingWire, at your disposal, mastering your to-do list is the first place to start.
 If you’re feeling overwhelmed, consider hiring a wedding planner.
 As planners, we can help you with most of the tasks involved in planning your wedding.
 From vendors, accessories, etiquette and even the smallest of details, as experts, we have the skills and contacts necessary to make your day come together seamlessly!

 We look very forward to hearing from you and to start planning your amazing Big Day!